 MELBOURNE (Swanston-st.).-At the conclusion of Bro.
 Gordon's address last Sunday evening week two made the good confession.
 Last Lord's day we had Bro.
-Baker in the morning, who gave an excellent address, and in the evening T. B. Fischer delivered a splendid gospel address.
+Baker in the morning, who gave an excellent address, and in the evening T. B. Fischer delivered a splendid gospel evening T. B. Fischer delivered a splendid gospel address.
 One confession.
 On Monday evening last Bro.
 Gordon baptised the three before referred to, all of whom were from the school.
 The members were much pleased with these decisions of the young people belonging to families connected with the church.

-Sister C. M. Gordon was very acceptable and much enjoyed.
+BENDIGO.-A week-end visit from Bro. and Sister C. M. Gordon was very acceptable and much enjoyed.
 Our brother placed the claims of the College of the Bible before the brethren on Friday last, and also by special desire on Sunday morning last referred to the splendid institution and the claims it had on all.
 The management is fortunate in securing our brother as organising secretary.
 Our brother enjoyed his visit to the Bible School in the afternoon, and at night preached to a full house, his subject being "A Royal Departure."
-Bro. and Sister D. C. McCallum paid a visit to the brethren at Derby and preached in the State School on Sunday night.-
+Bro. and Sister D. C. Mc-Callum paid a visit to the brethren at Derby and preached in the State School on Sunday night.-